13F filings

 Renaissance Technologies

 Jim Simons' legendary quant fund.
-Medallion fund averaged 66% annualized over decades (closed to outside money).
+Medallion averaged ~66% annualized over decades (closed to outside money).

 D. E. Shaw